-The City will ensure that the public footway continues to provide safe, dignified and equitable access to pedestrians and other users travelling along the street.
-To achieve this, the City will ensure a minimum clear path of travel is maintained to a suitable width before any business uses are considered.
+Council will ensure that the public footway continues to provide safe, dignified and equitable access to pedestrians and other users travelling along the street.
+To achieve this, the Council will ensure a minimum clear path of travel is maintained to a suitable width before any business uses are considered.

-- 3.1 A clear path of travel is to be maintained on all public footways before other uses are considered. - 3.2 The minimum width of the clear path of travel needs to be: - 2 metres for streets - 1.2 metres for Central Sydney laneways, as shown in Figure 3, and - 4 metres in shared zones used by vehicles. - 3.3 In areas of high pedestrian volume or where closeness to traffic might pose a safety risk, the City may: - require a greater clear path than shown in 3.2 or not allow outdoor dining.
+- 3.1.
+A clear path of travel is to be maintained on all public footways before other uses are considered. - 3.2.
+The minimum width of the clear path of travel needs to be: - 2 metres for streets; - 1.2 metres for Central Sydney laneways, as shown in Figure 3; and - 4 metres in shared zones used by vehicles. - 3.3.
+In areas of high pedestrian volume or where closeness to traffic might pose a safety risk, Council may: - require a greater clear path than shown in 3.2; or - not allow outdoor dining, where the street has been identified as not suitable. - 3.3.A If an application is for the period to 30 June 2023, Council may reduce the width of the clear path of travel provided there is a consistent and predictable clear path of travel for all users and the Australian Standards are met.